continuent/continuent-vagrant/README.md

         $ localhost> vagrant box add dummy https://github.com/mitchellh/vagrant-aws/raw/master/dummy.box
 1. Copy the Vagrantfile.ec2 file to Vagrantfile
 1. Update fields at the top of Vagrantfile to match your environment
+2. Update the GROUP value if you are working with multiple continuent-vagrant directories

 ## Known Issues with EC2